hyperweb-io/create-interchain-app/examples/vote-proposal/README.md

 ## Credits

-🛠 Built by HyperWeb — if you like our tools, please consider delegating to [our validator ⚛️](https://hyperweb./validator)
+🛠 Built by Hyperweb — if you like our tools, please consider delegating to [our validator ⚛️](https://hyperweb./validator)

 Code built with the help of these related projects: